Coronavirus Staffing and HR Advice for Schools

 Must NOT attend work and must self-isolate until they are well.
 Staff should notify the school when they are fit to work.

 They are entitled to contractual sick pay under their contract of employment.

 Must NOT attend work and must self-isolate for at least 10 days and then in line with NHS advice.
 They, and their household should be tested for the virus if they have symptoms.

 Schools should clarify with the employee if they are ill – i.e. would not be fit to attend work even if they were not required to self-isolate.
 If they are well enough to work, they should work from home where possible.
 Where they cannot work from home, they should obtain an isolation note and submit a copy to the school.
 If the employee does not get tested, they must complete the recommended period of self-isolation and then return to work unless it is confirmed that they have contracted the virus.

 Must NOT attend work and must self-isolate for at least 10 days.
 The person with symptoms should access a test.
 If this is negative, members of their household can stop isolating and return to work, unless they themselves develop symptoms, in which case they should access a test.

 Must NOT attend work and must self-isolate for at least 10 days.

 Members of the household of someone who has been told to isolate through track and trace do not have to self-isolate unless the person told to self-isolate displays symptoms or unless instructed through track and trace.

-No. The letter and advice to CEV staff says that they should continue to follow the shielding advice until further notice, as the impact of vaccination among all groups continues to be assessed.
+No. The letter and advice to CEV staff says that they should continue to follow the shielding advice until at least 31st March, as the impact of vaccination among all groups continues to be assessed.